opnfv/armband/docs/release/installation/installation.instruction.rst

    - Create a Salt Master VM on the Jumpserver which will drive the installation
    - Create a MaaS Node VM on the Jumpserver which will provision the targets
-   - Install Openstack on the targets
+   - Install OpenStack on the targets
       - Leverage MaaS to provision baremetal nodes with the operating system
-      - Leverage Salt to configure the operatign system on the baremetal nodes
+      - Leverage Salt to configure the operating system on the baremetal nodes
-      - Leverage Salt to install & configure Openstack services
+      - Leverage Salt to install & configure OpenStack services

 .. figure:: img/fuel_baremetal.png
    :align: center